PLC-lang/rusty/book/src/pous.md

 Input parameters are typically copied into the target POU to be stored and read for later references.

-A definition for input parameters is as follows :
+A definition for input parameters is as follows:

 ```iecst
 VAR_INPUT